Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 ```

 Why we're doing this:
-The API allows for a consistent interface with predefined endoints, convenient error handling, and explicit permissions.
+The API allows for a consistent interface with predefined endpoints, convenient error handling, and explicit permissions.
 API calls are also logged separately, making tracking automation vs. manual changes easier.
 For one off operations, ssh is great.
 For larger automation tasks, the API is the way to go.

 ### Step 2: Create your Template

 #### Create a virtual machine

-This will be the one and (hopefully) only time this process will require you to create a VM and install the OS.
+This will be the one and only time this process will require you to create a VM and install the OS.
 Create your VM on your Proxmox machine, specify your hardware parameters, boot the VM, and follow the instructions to install the OS.
 The user you create during set up will be the user Ansilbe uses to log in and configure post clone configuations.
 Once your VM has been created SSH into the machine (or use the Proxmox console GUI) to connect and finish configuring the template.

 #### Install qemu-guest-agent